kparc/kcc/README.md

 Vector arithmetic is **penetrating**, which means that vector operators *apply at depth* for as long as operands have compatible shape.
-To give you some sense of achievement, we introduce the meaning of monadic `+`:
+To better see how this works, we finally introduce the `monadic +x`:

 ```q
  mat:(1 2 3;4 5 6;7 8 9)    /shall there be mat: